PeteHaitch/phd_thesis/markdown/paper_reviews.md

 For a two-group experiment, `MOABS` does not perform hypothesis testing to identify DMCs.
 Rather, for each methylation loci, `MOABS` estimates a $95\%$ posterior probability interval, $PI(a, b)$ (__TODO__ Is this a credible interval in Bayesian parlance?) of the difference in mean methylation levels between group 1 and 2[^moabs_errors2].

-[moabs_errors2]: The paper calls this a confidence interval rather than a posterior probability interval.
+[^moabs_errors2]: The paper calls this a confidence interval rather than a posterior probability interval.
 This seems to mix up the hypothesis-testing and Bayesian frameworks.

 They then define a _credible methylation difference_ ($CDIF$) as:

 \begin{equation*}
-PI{a, b} = \left\{
+PI(a, b) = \left\{
   \begin{array}{l l}
     a & \quad \text{if } a \geq 0 \\
     0 & \quad \text{if } a < 0 < b \\